verlok/verlok.github.io/_posts/2018-08-27-check-if-element-still-inside-viewport-after-given-time.md

 ### First idea

-My first thought was to do it without `IntersectionObserver`, meaning i'd have to check the "is inside viewport" state after a timeout.
+My first thought was to do it without `IntersectionObserver`, meaning I'd have to check the "is inside viewport" state after a timeout.

 Turns out there is not an elegant way to check if an element is inside the viewport with `IntersectionObserver`.
 All you get are callbacks when an element intersects with the viewport.